Creating a First Aid Kit for Your Dog

-We all try to keep safety as a top priority, but sometimes accidents happen and being prepared is important.
-You probably have a first aid kit for the humans in your family, but what should you have in the first aid kit for your dog?
+We all try to keep safety as a top priority, but sometimes accidents happen – being prepared is important.
+You probably have a first aid kit for the humans in your family, but what should you have in the first aid kit for your pets?
 Most of the items are very similar to the items you’d keep in a human first aid kit.
 Just like for people, you can select a premade kit with an array of response supplies or you can build your own.
-Here are some key items to keep stocked in your canine first aid kit.
+April is Pet First Aid Awareness Month, so we’ve gathered some key items to keep stocked in your pet first aid kit.

-Always check with your vet to confirm their input on any supplies you may want to add to your kit.
-They can help you insure that the items you stock are appropriate for your pet, and help you think of things to add that might be specific to your dog’s individual first aid needs or risks.
+Always check with your vet for their input on any supplies you may want to add to your kit.
+They can help ensure that the items you stock are appropriate for your pet and help you think of things specific to your furbaby’s needs.
 It’s also a good idea to discuss with your vet what your options are in the event of an emergency.
 Do they have emergency hours?
 Do they have an off hour care facility they recommend?
 We all hope we never need to act on it, but consult with your vet so that you are prepared and knowledgeable if something does come up.

-Keep a canine first aid book with the kit, or an app on your phone, and familiarize yourself with it before it is necessary to use it.
+Keep a pet first aid book with the kit or an app on your phone, and familiarize yourself with it before it is necessary to use it.
 At least try to figure out how to find information quickly in your resource.
-Will you be looking up the first aid procedure in an index or alphabetically or through a search feature during an urgent emergency?
-Setting yourself up to succeed in a moment you might be prone to panic can help you stay calm so that you can get your dog cared for quickly and efficiently.
+Will you be looking up the first aid procedure in an index, alphabetically, or through a search feature during an urgent emergency?
+Setting yourself up to succeed in a moment you might be prone to panic can help you stay calm so that you can receive care quickly and efficiently.

-Include a water safe folder with your pet’s important paperwork and status information, such as proof of vaccines, medical records, etc. You don’t want to have to hunt any of this stuff down in a frenzy so having it available and current can make a world of difference.
+Include a water-safe folder with your pet’s important paperwork and status information, such as proof of vaccines, medical records, etc. You don’t want to have to hunt any of this stuff down.
+Having it available and current can make a world of difference.

 Suggested Supply List: